Dead End Derby

-Dead End Derby (DED) is a women's flat track roller derby league based in Christchurch, New Zealand.
-The league currently consists of 4 teams.
-Two competitive adult travel teams, the "Death Stars" A team and "Living Dead Rollers" B team, 1 development team "Dead Seas" and 1 Juniors Team "The Rolling Dead".
+Dead End Derby (DED) is an all-inclusive flat track roller derby league based in Christchurch, New Zealand.

+The league currently consists of two teams, the "Death Stars" A team and "Living Dead Rollers" B team that was formed in 2012 as well as two officials crews consisting of referees and non-skating officials.
-Dead End Derby has a successful competitive record with both travel teams competing nationwide.

-Dead End Derby has Adult & Junior Learn to Skate programs as well as "Freshmeat" learn to roller derby programs.
+Dead End Derby has Adult & Junior "Learn to Skate" programs as well as "Derby 101: Learn To Roller Derby" programs for recruits.

-Dead End Derby have 2 officials crews, consisting of on skates referees and non-skating officials.

 Dead End Derby is a member of the Women's Flat Track Derby Association (WFTDA).

+In 2024, Dead End Derby unanimously voted to become all-inclusive, meaning all genders are accepted into the league.

 History

 The league was founded in November 2007 by Cherry Blunt and her sister Crass, along with MissChevusMynx, Mystique, Bitch n Famous, Stevie Nails, Blood Angel and Ur shadow.

 The league played its first bout in September 2009, splitting the league into two demonstration teams "Hellbound Harlots" and "School Assassination Squad".
 The game brought in the country's largest roller derby crowd to that date of around 2000 people.

 From 2010 to 2012 the league held an internal competition between three intraleague teams, the Filthy Habits, Cellblock Brawlers and Carnage Academy, for the Tequila Mockingbird Cup.
 Carnage Academy were undefeated.
-From 2013 the intraleague competition was abandoned in favour of themed demonstration bouts.
+From 2013 the intraleague competition was abandoned in favor of themed demonstration bouts.

 In 2012, Dead End Derby put on a major bootcamp for fifty skaters, coached by Bonnie D.Stroir, a coach of Team USA.

-DED was accepted into the Women's Flat Track Derby Association (WFTDA) Apprentice Program in July 2016, and became a full WFTDA member in July 2017.
+Dead End was accepted into the Women's Flat Track Derby Association (WFTDA) Apprentice Program in July 2016, and became a full WFTDA member in July 2017.